Dima-Bulavenko/TechCore/README.md

     -   `Would Have`
 -   **Milestones**:
     -   **Product Backlog**: This milestone includes all issues that have been identified but not yet assigned to a specific iteration.
 Issues in this milestone do not have time constraints.
-    -   **Iteration #number**: Each iteration has a specific duration (one week) and is assigned a milestone.
+    -   **Iteration #number**: Each iteration has a specific duration (one week) and is assigned to a milestone.
 Issues are moved to this milestone as they are scheduled for the current iteration.

 ## Project Management